silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 This resource fork intentionally left blank
 ```

-So that was probably an intentional hint to help those who couldn't or wouldn't use `steghide`.
+As you can see, there was a reference to the tool I mentioned above.
+This was probably a hint to help those who couldn't or wouldn't use `steghide`.

 If you want to try it out yourself, just download the picture above and upload it to that Steganography Tools webpage.